functional-logic/functional-logic.github.io/events/flops/2026/cfp.md

 what has been accomplished, explaining why it is significant for its area, and comparing it with previous work.
 Submission of system descriptions and declarative pearls are especially encouraged.

+(\*) Note that FLOPS is a Programming Languages conference.
+Submissions should be accessible to a Programming Languages audience.
+The Program Committee has been selected from that audience, and it may be unable to gauge the quality of your submission if that requires specialized competencies in statistical methods and/or AI.
+Special attention should also be paid to the reproducibility of the results from public sources.

 ## Submission